How to Price A Product [Free Calculator & Formulas]

 Already know what costs you need to factor in?
 Check out our free Product Pricing Calculator.

 Establish Your Bottom Line

-Calculating exactly how much it costs you to make or supply the item puts you in a much better position to formulate a price.
+Calculating exactly how much it costs you to make or supply the item puts you in a much better position to formulate your product pricing.
 This is often one of the most tedious tasks to do and requires having some numbers on hand.
 With your records next to you, you'll know the minimum possible price you can charge before taking a loss.

 Cost of Materials

-Don't forget to include the cost of shipping, taxes, etc. that you paid for your product materials in your Total Material Cost.
-Leaving these out would mean underestimating your costs of production.
+Don't skimp on these numbers.
+Count the full cost you paid for your materials (including shipping, tax, etc.).
+Leaving these out could mean underestimating your costs of production.

 Value of Labor